For Nathan Chen, the Olympics are no longer about fear. He’s in Beijing for the joy.

 “I don’t know; I’m still thinking about that myself,” he says, when asked if he might retire at some point in the next year.
 “I certainly have realized that there is a possibility for me to be like, ‘Hey, after these Games, I’m done.’
 But there’s also a possibility that I can continue.”

 He’s asked if he’s just musing or if this is something he’s truly considering.
-At first he says he’s just thinking out loud then adds, “but it’s also ingrained in truth.”
+At first he says he’s just thinking out loud, then adds, “but it’s also ingrained in truth.”

 “I mean, I already, honestly, had a pretty great career,” he says.
 “I’ve been able to experience a lot in my career.
 Ultimately, after these Games, I think the most important thing is being able to maintain that passion and love for the sport.
-And I think if that becomes a point where I’m like ‘Hey, I want to do other things in my life, but I’m still going to stick to this because I’m afraid to let it go,’ [then] I think that becomes an issue, because then it’s like you’re not doing it for the right reasons.”
+And I think if that becomes a point where I’m like, ‘Hey, I want to do other things in my life, but I’m still going to stick to this because I’m afraid to let it go,’ [then] I think that becomes an issue, because then it’s like you’re not doing it for the right reasons.”

 Because, for an Olympic skater, the passion must be first.